Strunzdesign/snet-devel/README.md

 and Microsoft Windows (nuwen MinGW).

 Stable releases of the s-net include files:
-- none yet
+- v1.0 from 10.08.2016
+  - First tested version without any open issues
+  - Before 29.08.2016, these files were part of the snet-tools repository (up to release v1.0),

 Current state:
-- Before 29.08.2016, these files were part of the snet-tools repository (up to release v1.0),
+- v1.1pre (git master branch)

 Required libraries and tools:
 - None.
 This repository does only contain C++ header files.